Missouri

 - State-level survival rates are not available for Latino individuals at this time.
 Nationally, the five-year survival rate among Latino individuals is 22.7%, not significantly different than the rate of 25.0% among white individuals.

-- 22.2% of Latino individuals with lung cancer in Missouri underwent surgery, not significantly different than the rate of 21.6% among Latino individuals nationally, and significantly higher than the rate of 18.3% among white individuals in Missouri.
+- 20.6% of Latino individuals with lung cancer in Missouri underwent surgery, not significantly different than the rate of 21.4% among Latino individuals nationally, and not significantly different than the rate of 18.0% among white individuals in Missouri.

 - State-level survival rates are not available for Asian or Pacific Islander individuals at this time.
 Nationally, the five-year survival rate among Asian or Pacific Islander individuals is 28.6% and significantly higher than the rate of 25.0% among white individuals.

-- 11.3% of Asian or Pacific Islander individuals with lung cancer in Missouri did not receive any treatment, significantly lower than the rate of 20.2% among Asian or Pacific Islander individuals nationally, and not significantly different than the rate of 15.3% among white individuals in Missouri.
+- 11.9% of Asian or Pacific Islander individuals with lung cancer in Missouri did not receive any treatment, significantly lower than the rate of 19.8% among Asian or Pacific Islander individuals nationally, and significantly lower than the rate of 16.8% among white individuals in Missouri.

 Indigenous Peoples:

-- The rate of new lung cancer cases is 30.9 per 100,000 population among Indigenous Peoples (American Indians/Alaska Natives) in Missouri, not significantly different than the rate of 39.4 among Indigenous Peoples nationally, and significantly lower than the rate of 69.1 among white individuals in Missouri.
+- The rate of new lung cancer cases is 23.8 per 100,000 population among Indigenous peoples (American Indians/Alaska Natives) in Missouri, significantly lower than the rate of 39.8 among Indigenous Peoples nationally, and significantly lower than the rate of 69.3 among white individuals in Missouri.

 - State-level survival rates are not available for Indigenous Peoples at this time.
 Nationally, the five-year survival rate among Indigenous Peoples is 22.3% and not significantly different than the rate of 25.0% among white individuals.